 Pinterest, it’s an incredible tool for wedding planning, great inspiration and a source of dreamy fantasy images.
-Many of my couples will come to me with a Pinterest board in place, or at some point one will often materialise.
+Many of my couples will come with a Pinterest board in place, or at some point one will often materialise.
 For a wedding planner, or a bride, at first glance, Pinterest seems great!
-However, it’s just one tool in the wedding planning tool box, so in today’s blog post I thought I’d outline some of the pros and cons of Pinterest.
-Essentially it all comes down to understanding the difference between replication v inspiration and using it accordingly.
+However, it’s just one tool in your wedding planning tool box.
+In today’s blog post I outline some of its pros and cons.
+Essentially, it all comes down to understanding the difference between replication v inspiration and using it accordingly.

 Use Your Pinterest board as Inspiration to Create a Wedding Personal to You

-Your wedding day is an amazing opportunity to have a day that truly reflects you and share your loves with your friends and family.
+Your wedding day is an amazing opportunity to have a day that reflects you and share your loves with your friends and family.
 This will always trump producing a cookie cutter wedding that is purely based on the latest wedding trend.
 Trends are great for inspiration but don’t incorporate them if they aren’t a true reflection of you.
-Sometimes brides don’t know about more unique options, because they aren’t on Pinterest or, at least, they don’t come near the top of the results.
-Talk to your planner or suppliers, we might just know of something that will be perfect that hasn’t hit the top of the Pinterest boards yet.
+Sometimes couples don’t know about more unique options, because they aren’t on Pinterest.
+Talk to your planner, we might just know of something that will be perfect that hasn’t hit the top of the Pinterest boards yet.

-One of my favourite weddings was that of Stacey and Alastair, Stacey had used Pinterest to help design her wedding but she was also determined to have a day that reflected the slightly wacky sense of humour they shared.
-It might not be obvious in the picture below but they had a massive light up sign above their top table and, later, the dance floor, which said ‘REGRETS’.
+One of my favourite weddings was that of Stacey and Alastair.
+Stacey used Pinterest to help design her wedding but she was also wanted a day that reflected their slightly wacky sense of humour.
+They had a massive light up sign above their top table and, later, the dance floor, which said ‘REGRETS’.
 Now, although the idea of a light-up sign may have come from Pinterest, you can bet your bottom dollar the wording wasn’t!
 You can ready more about their day here.

 Pinterest Versus Reality

 Pinterest can cause some delicate conversations for us wedding planners.
 Yes, the images look lovely, but are they achievable for you?
-Many of the images are still American meaning that flowers, for example, may not be available in the UK, especially not at the time of year of your wedding.
+Many of the images are American meaning that particular flowers or decor pieces may not be available in the UK.
 Secondly, many of the images you’ll see are from large budget weddings.
-Realise that you can use these images for inspiration, but your suppliers will do just that, they will use them for inspiration but then tailor them to what is available and achievable within your budget.
+You can use these images for inspiration, but your suppliers will do just that, they will be inspired by them but then propose something achievable within your budget.

 Don’t get me wrong, I absolutely love Pinterest (feel free to check out my boards here, you just need to know how to use it, what it’s good for and what it’s limitations are.